Robert Thomas Sprouse

 With his colleague, Accounting Hall of Fame member Maurice Moonitz, he co-authored major accounting studies for the Accounting Principles Board.
 He was president of the American Accounting Association in 1972-73 and following his service on the FASB, was its first director of publications in 1987.
 Many of his publications are now regarded as classics.

-He and Fran, his wife of 47 years, have a son and a daughter.
-He has received many honors.
-Since his retirement, he has become involved as an owner and breeder of thoroughbred race horses.
-For recreation he himself runs competitively as well as for pleasure, gardens and swims.
-He is the 54th member of the Accounting Hall of Fame, Robert Thomas Sprouse.
+He and his wife Fran had a son and a daughter.
+He had received many honors.
+After his retirement, he had become involved as an owner and breeder of thoroughbred race horses.
+For recreation he ran competitively as well as for pleasure, and also enjoyed gardening and swimming.
+He was the 54th member of the Accounting Hall of Fame.
+Robert Thomas Sprouse died on December 23, 2007 at age 85..